UNVEILING KOHLRABI, a BRASSICA

 FAIR SEAFOOD, Adelaide Central Market

-They say Italians always talk about food, but it seems that all of our Adelaide friends (irrespective of culture) discuss food and where to eat, and there was one place that almost everyone seem to recommend.
+It seems that all of our Adelaide friends (irrespective of culture) discuss food and where to eat, and there was one place that almost everyone seem to recommend.
+It is in The Adelaide Central Market, and the stall called Fair Seafood and it deals with sustainable seafood.

-We of course told others we saw, especially unexpected friends and acquaintances from Melbourne we encountered while in Adelaide, who then recounted that they indeed found this stall at the Adelaide Central Market and what a wonderful place it was to eat and buy fish from.
+We told others we saw, especially unexpected friends and acquaintances from Melbourne that we encountered while in Adelaide: they then recounted that they indeed found this stall at the Adelaide Central Market and what a wonderful place it was to eat and to buy fish.

 Finally, we got to go there.
 And it was indeed excellent.